The CheSSE project logo, link to frontpage

 How to Substitute?

-You can prevent exposure to a hazardous substance by substituting it with another substance which presents less, or no risk; or using another process which doesn’t create a hazardous form of that substance.
+You can prevent exposure to a hazardous substance by substituting it with another substance which presents less, or no risk; or using another process which does not create a hazardous form of that substance.
 A risk assessment helps decide if alternative chemicals are appropriate choices.

-If substitution is not possible, the risks could be minimized, for example by re-designing the experiment as a microscale experiment to reduce the quantities of the hazardous substance being used, or perhaps simply by using a lower concentration of solution.
+If substitution is not possible, the risks could be minimized, for example by re-designing the experiment as a microscale experiment to reduce the quantities of the hazardous substance being used, or simply by using a lower concentration of solution.
 The CheSSE Label Generator contains information on the hazard classification for different concentrations of common solutions and can be used as a tool to assess how reducing the concentration affects risk.
-Doing the experiment as a demonstration is also a possibility.
+Conducting the experiment as a demonstration is also a possibility.
+Another option may be to use a procedure that involves lower risk.
+A risk assessment helps you decide which measures to choose.

 Published: